 - Advance appointments are required.
 An appointment must be made for each person entering the search area.
 Cancellations are allowed.
 No-shows may be restricted from future searches.

-- Two persons are allowed in the search area at one time.
-This office reserves the right to alter the number of searchers allowed in the area.
+- Two people are allowed in the search area at one time.
+We reserve the right to alter the number of searchers allowed in the area.

-- First-time searchers will be provided an orientation to the archives upon request.
+- Searchers will be provided an orientation to the archives upon request.

 - Children under 12 are not allowed in the search area.
-Children over 12 must have an appointment to enter the area.
+Children 12 and older must have an appointment to enter the area.

-- Each searcher must register each day he or she enters the search area.
-The searcher must be prepared to show proper identification.
-The acceptable forms of identification are listed below.
+- Each searcher must register by completing an application and showing acceptable identification each day he or she enters the search area.
+Acceptable forms of identification are listed below.